 Although the main bulk of your subscribers should come from your website, you’ll still benefit from promoting your business newsletter online.
-Find out where your customers hang out (blogs in your niche, Reddit groups, Twitter) and start participating in the discussion.
+Find out where your customers hang out (LinkedIn networks, blogs in your niche, Reddit groups, Twitter) and start participating in the discussion.

 If you see the right opportunity, ask people to subscribe for your email list directly.
 If you don’t, simply direct them to your website.

 Tip #4 — Offline has its place